BirtukanDegu/Todo-App/README.md

 ### Solution

 To address the issue, I optimized the Redux action for task deletion to dispatch a loading state immediately.
-I then utilized async/await within the Redux thunk to ensure synchronous execution, resulting in a smoother and more responsive UI update when deletig tasks.
+I then utilized async/await within the Redux thunk to ensure synchronous execution, resulting in a smoother and more responsive UI update when deleting tasks.

 ### Setting up the project